 Nothing better than a Christmas ham with this on the side!

-- 7-8 cups chopped lettuce (I used an Artisan Blend), arugula would also be great
+- 7-8 cups mixed greens lettuce I used an Artisan blend

 - 3 regular oranges